Students under the age of 18

 How often will your student be tested?

-Students must complete testing on a weekly basis, and free testing is available on-site at ECC.
+Students must complete testing every week, and free testing is available on-site at ECC.

 What is the test?

-Once you consent to testing, you will receive information about an online platform and instructions on how to access your student's test results.
-Students will need to provide negative test results to Elgin Community College on a rolling 7-day basis to continue to participate in on-campus instruction.
+Once you consent to the test, you will receive information about an online platform and instructions on accessing your student's test results.
+To continue participating in on-campus instruction, students will need to provide negative test results to Elgin Community College on a rolling 7-day basis.

 What should I do when I receive my student's test results?

-If your student's test results are positive, please contact their doctor immediately to review the test results and discuss the next steps.
+If your student's test results are positive, please get in touch with their doctor immediately to review the results and discuss the next steps.
 An Elgin Community College contact tracer will call you to discuss the timeline for your student's return to campus and gather additional information regarding any potential close contacts.
 You may not send your student back to campus until you receive clearance from Elgin Community College.
-If your student's test results are negative, this means that the COVID-19 virus was not detected in your student's submitted specimen.
+If your student's test results are negative, the COVID-19 virus was not detected in your student's submitted specimen.
 No further action is needed on the part of the student or family.

 Who will receive my child's test results?